codio/site/source/docs/deployment/type-sftp.html.markdown

 ![sftp dialog](/img/docs/deploy-sftp.png)

+##Specifying a Port
+If you want to override the default SFTP port (22) then you can add the port number to the domain name as shown below

+	mydomain.com:1234

 ##User Name
 You will need to supply a valid user name for your remote server regardless of the authentication method.